dh-notes/pandoc-workflow/pandoctut.md

 Markdown and LaTeX answer all of these requirements.
 We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .docx and .tex files).^[There are no good solutions for arriving at MS Word from LaTeX.]

 # Use cases

-In this tutorial, you will learn to use [Pandoc](http://johnmacfarlane.net/pandoc/)--a command line tool that converts plain text files a number of beautifully formatted file types: PDF, .docx, HTML, .tex, slide decks, and more.
+In this tutorial, you will learn to use Pandoc--a command line tool that converts plain text files a number of beautifully formatted file types: PDF, .docx, HTML, .tex, slide decks, and more.^[<http://johnmacfarlane.net/pandoc/>]

 We will cover three use cases here.
 In the first, you will learn the basics of markdown--an easy to read and write plain text markup syntax -- and use Pandoc to generate a simple .pdf file.^[Don't worry if you don't understand any of this terminology yet!]
 In the second, we will add some figures and bibliography, generate an MS Word document, and then change the citation style form MLA to Chicago.
-Finally, we will use Pandoc in conjunction with [reveal.js](http://lab.hakim.se/reveal-js/#/) to make some attractive slides.
-File management and versioning using Git will be covered in another tutorial.
+Finally, we will use Pandoc create some attractive slides for a presentation.

 As a side-effect of this tutorial, you will be introduced to the basics of command line file management--a skill necessary for many more advanced research workflows.

 # Mindset
 Readers with experience in data science, software development, or server administration may want to skip this section and go straight to software requirements.
 For all others, we would like to take a moment to discuss what to do when things go wrong.
 Something is likely to go wrong in any tutorial.
 The magic of computing is in its universal reproducibility.
 Software works in similar ways on varied platforms, on machines in various state of disrepair, and under the precarious conditions of competing standards, formats, and protocols.
 The *Programming Historian 2* has a good guide on "what to do if you get stuck."^[http://programminghistorian.org/lessons/troubleshooting] In addition to the many helpful tips there, we suggest learning about IRC channels which provide near-instantaneous help on many of the tools discussed in this article.
 Generally, your troubleshooting heuristic should start with googling the exact error message (by using double quotes in Google), asking the IRC channel, and finally posting to relevant Q&A sites like Stack Exchange or Digital Humanities Questions & Answers.

 With this in mind, we purposefully omit some of the granular, platform- or hardware-bound details.
 For example, it makes no sense to provide installation instructions for Notepad++, when the Notepad++ website will always have instructions that are both more current and more complete.
 Similarly, the mechanics of Pandoc markdown are best explored by searching for "Pandoc markdown" on Google, with the likely first result being Pandoc's homepage.

 Instead of following the tutorial in a mechanical way, you should strive to understand the solutions offered here as a methodology, which may need to be tailored further to fit your environment.

 # Software requirements

 You will need to following software installed on your computer:

 * A **plain text editor**.
 Entering the world of plain-text editing expands your choice of innovative authoring tools dramatically.
 Search online for "markdown text editor" and experiment with your options.
 It does not matter what you use as long as it is explicitly a plain text editor.

 * **Unix terminal emulator**.
 Working "in the command line" is equivalent to typing commands into the terminal.
 On a Mac you simply need to use your finder for "Terminal".
 On Windows, use PowerShell.
 Linux users are likely to be familiar with their terminals already.